Non shifted calculus of variations on time scales with Nabla-differentiable Sigma: Nonshifted calculus of variations on time scales with -differentiable

-In Section~\ref{section12}, we recall the non shifted calculus of variations on general time scales originally developed in \cite{torr14}, see also \cite[Section~9]{cres9}.
-In particular, the $\DD$-integral Euler-Lagrange equation~\eqref{eqintelintro} is given as a necessary condition for local optimizers of non shifted Lagrangian functionals, see Proposition~\ref{propintel}.
+Section~\ref{section12} is devoted to recalls on nonshifted calculus of variations on general time scales developed in \cite{cres9,torr14,hils6}.
+In particular, the $\DD$-integral Euler-Lagrange equation~\eqref{eqintelintro} is given as a necessary condition for local optimizers of nonshifted Lagrangian functionals, see Proposition~\ref{propintel}.

-In Section~\ref{section13}, under the assumption of $\nabla$-differentiability of $\sigma$, our main result provides a $\nabla \circ \DD$-differential Euler-Lagrange equation of type \eqref{eqdiffelintro} as a necessary condition for local optimizers of non shifted Lagrangian functionals, see Equation~\eqref{eqdiffel} in Theorem~\ref{thmmain}.
+In Section~\ref{section13}, under the assumption of $\nabla$-differentiability of $\sigma$, our main result provides a $\nabla \circ \DD$-differential Euler-Lagrange equation of type \eqref{eqdiffelintro} as a necessary condition for local optimizers of nonshifted Lagrangian functionals, see \eqref{eqdiffel} in Theorem~\ref{thmmain}.
 We also prove that this assumption is sharp, see Example~\ref{ex1}.